opwid/Library/Structure-and-Interpretation-of-Computer-Programs/Chapter 4 - Metalinguistic Abstraction.md

          (error "Unknown procedure type: EXECUTE-APPLICATION"
                 proc))))
 ```
-Our new evaluator uses the same data structures, syntax procedures, and run-time support procedures as in sections Section 4.1.2, Section 4.1.3, and Section 4.1.4.
+Our new evaluator uses the same data structures, syntax procedures, and run-time support procedures as in sections Representing Expressions, Evaluator Data Structures, and Running the Evaluator as a Program.

 # Variations on a Scheme — Lazy Evaluation